How to Access Practice Tests through LTI Integration

 Once the integration is set, a candidate can start the test.
 To start the test, click the Connect button in the top left corner.

 The candidate will be redirected to the YouTestMe application, where they can start the test.
-If there are few testing sessions, the candidate should click the Choose the session button to choose the desired one to start the test.
+If there are a few testing sessions, the candidate should click the Choose the session button to choose the desired one to start the test.
 Otherwise, the candidate should only click the Book button to book the available session.

 Specify the number of questions for each question pool available in the test, or opt to include all questions from the question pools.
 Once you’ve determined your preferred number of questions, click on the Generate button to proceed to take the test.